cybozu-go/neco/docs/neco.md

     Change the setting for `KEY` to `VALUE`.
     Key and values are described in [the next section](#config).

+    Some special keys read their values from environment variables due to security concerns.
+    In these cases, do not give `VALUE` in command line.

 * `neco config get KEY`

     Show the current configuration for `KEY`.